dmerejkowsky/blog/content/en/post/0047-lets-have-a-pint-of-vim-ale.md

 Our `eslint` configuration is quite strict.
-(It's based on the one from [Air B&B](https://www.npmjs.com/package/eslint-config-airbnb) if you're curious), and I'm not used to Javascript yet, so I constantly had style issues and it was frustrating to have my merge requests blocked because I forgot to run `:make`  and had a bunch of style problems.
+(It's based on the one from [Air B&B](https://www.npmjs.com/package/eslint-config-airbnb) if you're curious), and I'm not used to JavaScript yet, so I constantly had style issues and it was frustrating to have my merge requests blocked because I forgot to run `:make`  and had a bunch of style problems.